 Growing up, I watched my Mum go about her life happily helping people out a lot, mostly dealing with mine, my Dads, and my sisters bullshit, she cared for sick family members, she lent money she didn’t have to friends or neighbours, she literally exhausted herself giving, giving, giving…mostly from an empty bucket.

-My Dad, however, was the opposite – he had his boundaries firmed up good and proper … he would go mad at my Mum behind closed doors for being such a walkover, yet he expected her to have the same treatment for him.
+My Dad, however, was the opposite – he had his boundaries firmed up good and proper … he would have a go at my Mum behind closed doors for being such a walkover, yet he expected her to have the same treatment for him.

-The point is, I grew up having a parent (my main carer) who unconsciously did not model good boundaries and I began my adult life doing exactly the same in friendships and relationships.
-I was resentful, felt devalued, and disrespected.
+The point is, I grew up with a parent (my main carer) who unconsciously did not model good boundaries and I began my adult life doing exactly the same in friendships and relationships.
+Over time it chipped away and I became resentful, felt devalued, and disrespected.

 I didn’t really understand the importance of having boundaries until I began respecting and taking care of myself.

-This is not about being a tough, rigid, self-centered ice queen (or king) it’s about feeling confident enough in all aspects of our life, including everyone in it to communicate our desires, preferences, needs, and limits.
+This is not about being a tough, rigid, self-centered ice queen (or king) it’s about feeling confident enough in all aspects of our life to communicate our desires, preferences, needs, and limits.

 The fact is, having poor boundaries holds us back from living a healthy, robust, and self-directed life.
 It creates co-dependency and dysfunctional relationships, blocking our growth and success.

-We are so conditioned by our upbringing, society, (even in job training to keep the peace), we are asked not to rock the boat, or not say how we really feel because we are taught that this is how we are nice and respectful to others.
+We are so conditioned by our upbringing, society, to keep the peace, we are asked not to rock the boat, or not say how we really feel because we are taught that this is how we are nice and respectful to others.

 But no one talks about at who’s expense?
 No one tells us over the years how this chips away at our self-worth, our confidence, and our authentic self.

-No one wants to discuss the consequences of poor boundaries and the suffering it causes emotionally, mentally, and physically, not to mention the divorce/separation rates that happen sooner or later.
-And certainly, no one is discussing the impact this has on our children’s future and their relationships and friendships (even now in the playground!).
+No one wants to discuss the consequences of poor boundaries and the suffering it causes emotionally, mentally, and spiritually, (not to mention the divorce/separation rates that happen sooner or later) and certainly, no one is discussing the impact this has on our children’s future and their relationships and friendships (even now in the playground!).

-Having clear and healthy personal boundaries is a fundamental life lesson we need to learn and teach our kids
+Having clear and healthy personal boundaries is a fundamental life lesson we adults need to learn and teach our kids.

-In my coaching program – I spend A LOT of time with my clients on creating, applying and maintaining boundaries – we spend a huge chunk of time on this topic because it’s so hard for them to actually determine what they are, and then implement them, and that’s okay.
+In my coaching programs I spend A LOT of time with my clients on this topic creating, applying and maintaining boundaries because it’s so hard for them to actually determine what they are and then implement them, and that’s okay.
 They are afraid of filtering out the boundary bullies in their life because they are usually faced with a shitshow but they also KNOW it is a crucial skill they must learn to establish a respectful and loving relationship with the most important person – themself.